IBM-Cloud/openwhisk-darkvisionapp/DEPLOY_MANUALLY.md

   node deploy.js --install
   ```

-  > The script can also be used to *--uninstall* the OpenWhisk artifacts to
+  > The script can also be used to *--uninstall* the Cloud Functions artifacts to
   *--update* the artifacts if you change the action code.

 ### Register the speechtotext action as a callback for Speech to Text service